Certificate in Workplace Investigations

 Not Academics

-The Certificate in Workplace Investigations is 2 intensive days where you'll master the investigation techniques that protect employees, find the truth, and defend against retaliation claims—working through realistic scenarios with experienced employment attorneys, not checklists and theory.
+The Certificate in Workplace Investigations is 2 intensive days where you'll master the investigation techniques that protect employees, find the truth, and defend against retaliation claims.
+You'll work through realistic scenarios with experienced employment attorneys, not checklists and theory.

 What Sets This Program Apart